helgoboss/helgobox/doc/user-guide.md

 3. Change the Encoder MIDI Type.
 4. Press "CANCEL"

+All MIDI Fighter Twister controller presets available on the Helgoboss ReaPack repository assume relative values.
+Each preset represents one virtual bank.

 #### Hints

-- There are some MIDI Fighter Twister controller presets available on the Helgoboss ReaPack repository, they all assume relative values.
-Each preset represents one virtual bank.
 - Even though the Twister has its own bank/paging feature, I would recommend to use ReaLearn's built-in conditional activation feature instead.
 This provides advantages, for example when using the Controller Projection feature.
 - LED color depends on the target value and is adjustable via "Source Min/Max".

 ### Akai "APC Key 25"

-This controller works very well with ReaLearn, including feedback.
+This controller works with ReaLearn out of the box, including feedback.
 It doesn't have encoders though, so the full potential of ReaLearn can't be used.

-#### Preparation

-No special setup necessary.

 ### Novation "Launchpad Pro"